 Why some Limit/Stop orders don't hit although the price hit on my market watch (MW)?

-Posted by Mohammad Rahhal, Last modified by Mohammad Rahhal on 18 February 2013 12:29 PM
+Posted by Mohammad Rahhal, Last modified by Ismail Moamer on 24 July 2019 01:08 PM

 That's because there are two types for the spread calculation, if you go from the backoffice to System Options, Symbols Settings then double click on any symbol, you will see that there is an option on the General tab for the Spread Calculation, where there are two choices here for calculating the spread: